karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 ### 5. Which month experienced the highest number of orders or customers?
 ```
+SELECT count(order_id) as orders, month
+FROM pizza.dbo.orders
+GROUP BY month
+ORDER BY orders DESC;
 ```

 ### 6. How many pizzas are we making during peak hour?